SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Patterns.rst

 patterns can occur.

-You can specify a type annotation for a wildcard pattern, an identifier pattern, and a tuple pattern to constraint the pattern to match only values of a certain type.
+You can specify a type annotation for a wildcard pattern, an identifier pattern, and a tuple pattern to constrain the pattern to match only values of a certain type.

 .. langref-grammar